 1911 World Exposition

 In 1911 the World Exposition was held in this park.
 Several of the pavilions built by some of the participating countries still exist.
 The most impressive of these is the British School, built after a design by Edwin Lutyens.
-Other buildings represented Austria, Denmark, Egypt and Sweden.
+Other buildings represented Austria, Denmark, Romania, Belgium, The Netherlands, Egypt and Sweden.

 Park of Museums

 Galleria Nazionale d'Arte Moderna